-Columbia Icefield & Athabasca Glacier
+Columbia Icefield & The Athabasca Glacier

 Ticket price: Varies.
-Depending on what you want to do there a few different packages/tours to choose from.
+Depending on what you want to do there are a few different packages/tours to choose from.

 Columbia Icefield Skywalk

 The skywalk is a unique way to experience Alberta’s rocky mountains.
 It’s a glass-floored walkway hanging out from the side of a cliff that visitors can walk on, and provides great views of the icefields and mountains around the skywalk.
-You cannot visit without a ticket, as you have to park at the Icefield centre and shuttle up to the walkway because it is a narrow highway and there’s no parking lot.
+You cannot visit without a ticket, as you have to park at the Icefield center and shuttle up to the walkway because it is a narrow highway and there’s no parking lot.

 Ticket price: Varies from $27 CAD – $32 CAD for adult admission.
-Alberta residents receive a 20% off discount at the time of writing (with proof of residence)
+Alberta residents receive a 20% discount at the time of writing (with proof of residence)